 You as a software developer have a huge advantage because you can use your skill in any niche you want.
 For example, if you love biking, you can create useful biking software (remember: you are one of the few bikers who also knows how to write software — so competition is very limited).
 Then, blog about biking and sell your software in your blog articles.

 But again, you need to get the market attention!

 Many people fall into the trap of focusing too much on the product.
 Then they polish it forever.
-Finally, they try to sell the product but nobody is buying it.
-They simply have no market attention.
+They try to sell the product but nobody is buying it because they simply have no market attention.
 Finally, they give up and argue that it’s impossible to generate passive income online.

 You need to create market attention.

 This is the main takeaway of this article: Before you think about anything else (like the products you will sell), think about how to generate market attention.